twelve-factor/twelve-factor/content/facets.md

 Explicitly defining the build process and separating it from running the application helps in defining and automating the delivery process for CD.

-### 9. Disposability?
+### 9. Disposability

-(possible) Disposability means that it is easy to shut down and start up new instances during a rollout without needing manual application orchestration.
+Disposability means that it is easy to shut down and start up new instances during a rollout without needing manual application orchestration.

 ### 10. Dev/Prod Parity